cobbler/cobbler/docs/installation-guide.rst

 system.
 Do this manually and then you should be good to go.
 The same is valid for the Apache2 webserver config.

 Also note that this is not enough to run Cobbler-Web.
 Cobbler web needs the directories ``/usr/share/cobbler/web`` with the file ``cobbler.wsgi`` in it.
 This is currently a manual step.
+Also remember to manually enter a value for ``SECRET_KEY`` in ``settings.py`` and copy that to above mentioned directory as well as the templates directory.

 .. _relocating-your-installation: